zainsyedz/dotfiles/.config/opencode/command/docs-creator.md

    - Ask if they have follow-up questions or need clarification

 7. **Handle follow-up questions:**
-   - If the user has follow-up questions, analyze the question and do more research if required and newly found information to the relevant documents.
+   - If the user has follow-up questions, analyze the question and do more research if required and add newly found information to the relevant documents.
    - Spawn new sub-agents as needed for additional investigation
    - Continue updating the documents and syncing